(866) 615-9507

 • Government Plans: Plans established or maintained by federal, state, or local governments for their employees are generally exempt from ERISA.
 This includes plans for public school employees, state university staff, and municipal workers.

 • Church Plans: Employee benefit plans established and maintained by churches or conventions of churches for their employees are typically exempt from ERISA.
-However, church plans can elect to be covered by ERISA if they choose.
+However, if they choose, church plans can elect to be covered by ERISA.

 • Plans Maintained Solely to Comply with Workers’ Compensation, Unemployment, or Disability Laws: If an employer maintains a plan solely to comply with applicable workers’ compensation, unemployment compensation, or disability insurance laws, it may be exempt from ERISA regulations.